SSRWuhan/Radar_Data_Visualizer/README.md

 # Radar_Data_Visulizer
-This is a simple Radar data visualization tool made for visualizing radar data from DIY radars especially arduino radars with HC SR04 ultrasonic sensor.
+This is a simple Radar data visualization tool made for visualizing radar data from DIY radars.

 ### `rdv( title = String , refreash_rate = Int , data_visualization_scope = Int , max_distance = Int ):`
-`rdv()` is the class intialization.
-It accepts three inputs explained below :-
+`rdv()` is the class initialization.
+It accepts three inputs explained below:-
-- The `title` parameter has a `String` datatype and is the title of window.
-The defaut value of this parameter is `radar_visualizer`.
+- The `title` parameter has a `String` datatype and is the title of the window.
+The default value of this parameter is `radar_visualizer`.
-- The `refreash_rate` parameter has a `Int` datatype and is the refresh rate of the screen.
-The defaut value of this parameter is `0.00125`.
+- The `refreash_rate` parameter has an `Int` datatype and is the refresh rate of the screen.
+The default value of this parameter is `0.00125`.
-- The `data_visualization_scope` parameter has a `Int` datatype and is amount data lines displayed at once.
-The defaut value of this parameter is `30`.
+- The `data_visualization_scope` parameter has an `Int` datatype and is the amount of data lines displayed at once.
+The default value of this parameter is `30`.
-- The `max_distance` parameter has a `Int` datatype and is maximum distance the radar can detect.
-The defaut value of this parameter is `180`.
+- The `max_distance` parameter has an `Int` datatype and is the maximum distance the radar can detect.
+The default value of this parameter is `180`.

 ### `.start():`
 The `start()` method internally runs the the`.__run()` method which begins the GUI interface.